junglewill/Machine-Learning-A-Z/README.md

 * remember to set stringsAsFactors = False when reading the tsv file: as a string will be viewed as plain text rather than factor(numerical value)
 * VCorpus(VectorSource()), tm_map, DocumentTermMatrix and removeSparseTerms function from <b>tm</b> library and the stopwords() to get all English stop words from <b>Snowball</b> library

-## Dimensionality in P
+## Dimensionality Reduction in R
 * Principle Component Analysis(PCA) (pca using preProcess function with x = training_set[-14], method = 'pca', pcaComp = 2 from <b>caret</b> and <b>e1071</b> library) remember to change the index order after you perform PCA, as those PC will be added to the bottom of the dataset
 * Linear Discrimination Analysis(LDA) (lda using lda function from <b>MASS</b> library) remember: the lda model will automatically generate (# of classes) - 1 numbers of independent variables as it is a supervised model to see the variance between classes.
 Also remember: for lda, you need to change the transformed training_set to a data frame
-* Tensorflow in Python and R
+* Kernal PCA (kernal pca using kpca function with kernel = 'rbfdot', features = 2 from <b>kernlab</b> library) remember: for kpca, you need to change the transformed training_set to a data frame and add the dependent variable to your data frame